Brent oil holds above $60 on expected output cut extension

 Brent oil held above $60 a barrel on Monday, near its highest since mid-2015, on expectations OPEC-led production cuts would be extended beyond March although rising Iraqi exports put a lid on prices.

-Benchmark Brent crude futures were 7 cents higher at $60.51 per barrel at 1050 GMT, close to their highest since July 2015.
-They are 36 percent above the 2017 lows marked in June.
+Benchmark Brent crude futures were 39 cents higher at $60.83 per barrel at 1350 GMT, close to their highest since July 2015.
+They are over 37 per cent above the 2017 lows marked in June.

-U.S. West Texas Intermediate (WTI) crude futures were little changed at $53.89 a barrel, near an eight-month high.
+U.S. West Texas Intermediate (WTI) crude futures were 49 cents higher at $54.39 a barrel, near an eight-month high.

 "The latest uptick can to a certain extent be attributed to further Saudi and Russian support for extending the supply cut," consultancy JBC Energy said.